Scoop-Tech/scpx-wallet/README.md

   * Derivative Products - asset transfers for diversification or deriviate products backed by Scoop Contracts, e.g. crypto options, crypto CFDs, algo trading.

 Major roadmap items are tracked [here](https://github.com/Scoop-Tech/scpx-wallet/labels/major%20feature).

-## Help Wanted

-Scoop Wallet is self-funded and community driven.
-If you can [help](https://github.com/Scoop-Tech/scpx-wallet/labels/help%20wanted) in any of these areas, please reach out to us.

-## Development

-Please see the [Development Guide](./DEVELOPMENT.md) for info on building locally.

-## Issues

-The integrated GitHub [issue tracker](https://github.com/Scoop-Tech/scpx-wallet/issues) is used for this project.
-When reporting security issues, responsible disclosure is encouraged: please contact us directly at dom+scpx@d0m1.com.